Bowel cancer

 About bowel cancer

-In bowel cancer, cells in your large bowel (colon) or back passage (rectum) start growing out of control.
-Most bowel cancers (around seven in 10) start in the colon, while around three in 10 start in the rectum.
-They usually develop from small, non-cancerous (benign) growths of tissue called polyps, that can become cancerous (malignant) over time.
+If you have bowel cancer, cells in your large bowel (colon) or back passage (rectum) start growing out of control.
+Most bowel cancers (around 7 in 10) are adenocarcinomas that start in the glandular cells of the colon.
+Around 3 in 10 start in the rectum.
+They usually develop from small, non-cancerous (benign) growths of tissue called polyps.
+Polyps can become cancerous (malignant) over time.

 Causes of bowel cancer

-- have a family history of bowel cancer – you’re twice as likely to get it if your brother, sister or one of your parents has it
+- have a family history of bowel cancer – you’re more likely to get it if your sibling or one of your parents has it

-- have an inherited bowel condition, such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (HNPCC), also known as Lynch syndrome
+- have an inherited bowel condition, such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (HNPCC), also called Lynch syndrome

 - have a long-term bowel condition, such as Crohn's disease or ulcerative colitis